cadehaley/BlenderHPL3export/README.md

 from the HPL3 map which have been removed in the Blender scene, exporting rigged and animated objects, and baking lighting onto scene objects.

-Installation (Requires Blender 2.8 or later)
+Installation (Requires Windows and Blender 2.8 or later)
 ------------------------------------------------------------------------------

 - Copy "io_export_hpl3.py" and the "nvidia" folder to Blender's addons